Josefinekihlstrom/LauraDay/TESTING.md

 ### Product details page
 - Make sure the orange banner is displayed and covering the width of the page.
+- Make sure product image column and product information column are displayed on the same row.
 - Click on the product image to see that it links to a new tab displaying the image in larger size.
 - Click on the category name to see that it links to the products page displaying all products within that category.
 - *(When logged in as a superuser)*